SSWConsulting/SSW.Rules.Content/rules/why-use-open-source/rule.md

 `youtube: https://www.youtube.com/embed/k7bQ320vOj0`

-## ✅ Benefits
+### ✅ Benefits
 - Transparency - when a bug occurs you can look at the source code and easily find the area where the bug occurs
 - Usually free - there are some paid open source software options
 - Customisable - you can fork and adapt it to your own needs
 - Quality - open source projects have thousands of developers going through the code which ensures quality
 - Security - Any vulnerabilities are public so they are more likely to be noticed and fixed (This also means hackers could fix and exploit vulnerabilities)

-## ❌ Downsides
+### ❌ Downsides
 - Lifespan - Open source projects are more likely to be abandoned
 - Support - Paid software will typically have a support team you can get in touch with if you have issues.
-For open source software you can create GitHub issues, but there is a chance the repository owners wont respond.
+For open source software you can create GitHub issues, but there is a chance the repository owners wont respond

-## Gotchas
+### Gotchas
 - Different licenses have different requirements.
-See SSW Rule [Do you check before installing 3rd party libraries?](/installing-3rd-party-libraries#5-is-it-an-appropriate-license) for more info.
+See [what to check before installing 3rd party libraries](/installing-3rd-party-libraries#5-is-it-an-appropriate-license) for more info.